gpisano97/Micron/README.md

 Micron is a fantastic tool for create Web Applications with PHP.
 Micron main goal is to provide a simple way for create Restfull API, but now is much more!
 With the latest update you can provide HTML pages or manage Files upload/download in your server in a very organized way!
 Here a list with the Micron's features:

 * Create readable and dynamic URI in order to reach the resources.
+	* Definitions of typed or not-typed path params -> `/example/{param:string}` or `/example/{param:numeric}` or `/example/{param}`
+	* Definitions of typed or not-typed query params.
+You can define wich query params is allowed and their types (if they have).
+Fill the key `allowedQueryParams` with an array like this `["queryp1" => "string", "queryp2" => "numeric", "queryp3"]`
+* JWT Library Class, this class allow to create and manage JWT Token.
+* Database Library Class, this class allow the interactions with a MySql database, including query execution with parameters, transactions and also the Table class, a powerfull class that allow you to make the CRUD operations on a table.
+* Response Library Class, this class provide a usefull set of json encoded response with the correct HTTP Code.
+It also provide the `provideFile`method for file download and the `textAsHTML` method that generate an html type response.
+* Files Library Class. this class provide a set of functions to upload, manage and download file with your Micron-based application.
+The class store the file in a very organized way based on integer file id.
+* Resource Interface.
+This is a new entry, the classes that implements this interface are handled by Micron as resources!
+	* Using the `registerResources`  method provided by Route Class, you can register your own resource Class.
+The parameter is an array wich can contains both string's class name and class instance -> `registerResources(['ClassResourceName', new ClassResource()])`.
+Obviously in order to make this work you must require your class php's file where you call registerResources method (i suggest to do this in the index.php file).
+This method runs the `listen` function inherited from Resource interface, in the listen function you must put your resource's end points.

 ## Tutorial
 This section contains a complete tutorial on Micron in form of little standalone demos!
 I suggest to follow the order of the demos because the usage will become more advanced, cool and tidy for every demo!